 Google Drive allows you to store, access, and share your files in one secure place.
 You then have easy access to them from any device.
-G Suite Basic plans come with 30GB of storage for every employee.
-G Suite’s Business, Enterprise, and Teams editions provide unlimited storage so you will always have enough space for your files.
+Google Workspace Business Starter comes with 30GB of storage for every employee.
+Workspace Business Std, Business Plus, and Enterprise editions provide selected storage so you will always have enough space for your files.
 Note: If you’re a smaller team with fewer than 5 users, you only get 1TB/user.

 If you haven’t used Google Drive before, one of the best things we like about it is the amazing search functionality!
 Although, it’s probably not too surprising seeing as they also run the largest search engine in the world.
 Did you know that you can search based on the content within a document (regardless of the file name)?
 Pretty handy.
 This means you can easily find what you’re looking for, no matter how disorganized you are.